petershin/liferay-learn/docs/analytics-cloud/latest/en/workspace-settings/multi-factor-authentication.md

     ![Click the Finish button to finish the process.](./multi-factor-authentication/images/05.png)

-1. Upon authentication, you are directed to the Analytics Cloud start page.
+1. Upon authentication, the Analytics Cloud start page appears.
 From here, you can [Connect Liferay DXP to Analytics Cloud](../getting-started/connecting-liferay-dxp-to-analytics-cloud.md).

 ## Help with MFA